mikhailk921/fix_client_server/README.md

 # FIX client-server

-Implementation of FIX server and client based on the Quickfix library.
+Implementation of FIX server and client based on the latest master Quickfix library.

 ## = Build =